Bluehost vs. HostPapa – Popular Shared Hosting Compared

 One standout feature of Bluehost is its free domain for the first year.
 Imagine getting your unique space on the web without an extra cost upfront.
 That’s big.

 With unlimited bandwidth and storage options on their most popular plans, you won’t have to worry about running out of resources as your site grows.
 Plus, their 24/7 customer support includes live chat and phone assistance.
-It’s like having a backup lifeguard on duty at your website’s beach.
+It’s like having a backup lifeguard at your website’s beach.

 Pricing Plans